 Alice later tells Taylor: “Don’t tell Dad or Jess, but Chauncey will take me to a special place after I finish my list.”
 One of the things that Jessica knows is on the list is “something happy,” which Alice requests from Jessica, who gives her a small blue rubber ball that Jessica paints with a smiley face.
 Later, Jessica finds the list and sees other items that need to be found include something that burns, a bowl and a paintbrush.

-Alice’s attachment to Chauncey becomes alarming enough for her to get a visit from therapist named Dr. Soto (played by Veronica Falcón), who tells Jessica about a boy patient who had similar issues with a stuffed animal that was an imaginary friend.
-The boy ended mutilating his thumb, and then he disappeared.
+Alice’s attachment to Chauncey becomes alarming enough for her to get a visit from a therapist named Dr. Soto (played by Veronica Falcón), who tells Jessica about a boy patient who had similar issues with a stuffed animal that was an imaginary friend.
+The boy ended up mutilating his thumb, and then he disappeared.
 Dr. Soto shows Jessica a video that she recorded of one of Dr. Soto’s sessions with the boy.

 Jessica has a book series about an insect named Molly the Millipede, whose nemesis is Simon the Spider.
 There are several references to Jessica’s book series in “Imaginary,” but the movie does a very poor job of making effective horror out of it.
 “Imaginary” has a laughable part of the movie where Jessica tells Max that Alice’s weirdness with Chauncey has helped Jessica with her writer’s block.